mstruk/strimzi.github.io/_posts/2020-08-25-using-keycloak-authorization.md

     kubectl apply -f postgres.yaml

 You may want to wait for postgres to start up before deploying Keycloak otherwise Keycloak will fail to start.
-In tht case it will be automatically restarted, but the whole start up procedure will take longer as a result.
+In that case it will be automatically restarted, but the whole start up procedure will take longer as a result.

     kubectl logs postgres -f